aleml86/MeLiDotNetSample/README.md

 * Newtonsoft.Json.dll
 * RestSharp.dll

-You can find all these libraries and the [lib](/aleml86/MeLiDotNetSample/tree/master/MeliSample/lib) folder
+You can find all these libraries int the [lib](/aleml86/MeLiDotNetSample/tree/master/MeliSample/lib) folder

 ##Enviroment